How Does FDIC Insurance Work for Lawyer Trust Accounts?

 Legaltech News

-Earlier this month, within days of each other Signature Bank and Silicon Valley Bank were closed and the Federal Deposit Insurance Corporation (FDIC) was appointed the receiver for both.
+In 2023, within days of each other, Signature Bank and Silicon Valley Bank closed and the Federal Deposit Insurance Corporation (FDIC) was appointed the receiver for both.
 This happened because the banks did not have enough liquid cash assets to cover customer demand for withdrawals.
 When a bank goes insolvent, the FDIC provides federally-funded insurance to help depositors recover funds that should have been protected by the bank.

 Lawyers need to become familiar with how FDIC insurance works for trust accounts.